jonathanolson/slither/notes/patterns.md

   - Rule collapse on embedding too (consolidate)
   -
   - PERFORMANCE(!)
+    - BUT WHAT IF WE filter the potential "previous rules" applied AT EVERY STEP?
+      - ALSO CRITICAL: at the end of the "face value" step, we can filter out rules that have more face values(!)
+    -
     - RULE COLLAPSE for "previous rules" (embedded), so we are not firing more rules than needed!
+      - [note] only reduces rules by 10% (HOWEVER this would still technically be helpful)
+    -
+    - Also maybe sort our rules after
+    -
+    -
+    -
+    -
+    -
     - RULE SEARCH TREE for fast solving?
     - RULE "dormant with <needs feature>" for faster solving
     - ... we could just BAKE the "no simple loops" thing into our rules, with potentially faster checks?